 Evidence summary Level References Analyses of cohort data have reported U-shaped associations between diagnostic interval and (1) overall mortality and (2) late-stage disease at diagnosis, but not colorectal cancer-specific mortality.
 III-2 [11] , [7] , [6] , [8] , [10] Diagnostic interval cut-off points associated with poorer outcomes range between 116 days and 8 months.
-III-2 [6], [8], [10]
+III-2 [6] , [8] , [10]

-Evidence-based recommendation Grade For patients with symptoms suggestive of colorectal cancer, the total time from first healthcare presentation to diagnostic colonoscopy should be no greater than 120 days. С
+Evidence-based recommendation Grade For patients with symptoms suggestive of colorectal cancer, the total time from first healthcare presentation [†] to diagnostic colonoscopy should be no more than 120 days.
+Diagnostic intervals greater than 120 days are associated with poorer clinical outcomes. С